 In Texas, “survival actions” let the estate of someone who has died seek compensation for the pain and suffering that person went through before they passed away.
-Survival accidents are different from wrongful death claims, which focus on the losses experienced by the deceased person’s family.
+Survival accidents are different from wrongful death claims in Houston, which focus on the losses experienced by the deceased person’s family.
 Wondering about Texas wrongful death survival cases?
 Read on.

 Executive Summary

-Both types of claims can be filed simultaneously in Texas to ensure fair compensation for everyone affected.
+Both types of claims can be filed simultaneously in Texas to ensure that everyone affected receives fair compensation.

-A survival action is a legal claim made by the estate of someone who died due to someone else’s actions.
+A survival action is a legal claim brought by the estate of someone who died as a result of another person’s actions.
 It seeks to recover damages the deceased could have claimed if they had lived.
-This action focuses on the suffering experienced by the deceased from injury until their death.
+This action focuses on the suffering experienced by the deceased from the time of injury until their death.

-The compensation goes to the estate and is distributed according to the deceased’s will or by Texas state laws if there’s no will.
+The compensation is distributed to the estate and is handled according to the deceased’s will or, if there’s no will, according to Texas state laws.
 This ensures the estate is compensated for what the deceased endured.

 Only the personal representative of the deceased’s estate can file a survival action.
-This person is usually named in the will, but the court can appoint someone to take on this role if there isn’t one.
+This person is typically named in the will, but the court can appoint someone to fill this role if no individual is named.
 In some instances, a family member files as the representative of the estate without court approval when filing a wrongful death lawsuit.
-The representative must gather evidence and file the claim promptly to ensure the estate receives compensation.
+The representative should hire legal counsel to gather evidence and file the claim promptly to ensure the estate receives the compensation it is entitled to.

 Survival actions cover various types of damages, including: